danielfoglio/lazybonesdw/README.md

 # Introduction

-You have created an dropwizard application using lazybones.
-The application will start but it has no resources configured for it yet.
-To find out where to go from here, visit the [dropwizard documentation](dropwizard.codahale.com).

 There is a working service, liquibase migrations, hibernate support and a basic gradle build system including some shortcuts to the commands for running migrations and starting the service.